ygspasov/Crypto-Trader/README.md

 ## General Information

 The project serves as a platform for trading cryptocurrencies.
 It is only meant as a portfolio project and while the cryptocurrency data it displays is real and is updated in real time, the money and the trade operations that take place are fake.
-To that end, ofcourse, there is no payment system integrated.
+To that end, of course, there is no payment system integrated.
 Anyone is free to deposit as much money in USD and EUR as he wishes.
 If you're short on money and can't conduct certain operation, just deposit more.

-The cryptocurrency data for the project is provided from [Nomics] (https://nomics.com/) - the largest crypto index.
+The cryptocurrency data for the project is provided from [_Nomics_] (https://nomics.com/) - the largest crypto index.

 ![Main screenshot](./img/main.jpg)